 We work with farmers across the state to create a network of like-minded producers who want to see agriculture in North Carolina continue to have economic growth in a way that is both equitable and sustainable for all of the people in the state to collectively strategize on achieving that goal.

 One in every three bites of food we eat is dependent on pollinators.
 Without pollinators, both managed and native, we would not be able to enjoy many of the fruits, vegetables, and nuts that provide us nutrition every day.

 Pollinators have been in decline for almost 30 years now with 2015 being the worst year for pollinators with a 42.5% loss in the United States.
 One of the main contributing factors of this decline is pesticide exposure.
 We must eliminate pesticides from pollinator habitat while creating more habitats for them to forage.
-Click here to see our pollinator facts sheet and read more about the importance of pollinators!

 - Keep the Hives Alive!
 We proudly represent you on statewide, national, and international coalitions.
 Raising our issues into the broader context, and bringing the best and brightest efforts back to this important place we call home.
 For 2016, this meant helping organize the national Keep the Hives Alive campaign.
 This 10 stop tour across the country built awareness about pollinator decline and offered sound policy recommendations.
 Toxic Free NC was the point organization for taking the issue home to Bayer CropScience, the number one bee-killing pesticide producer, headquartered in Research Triangle Park.
 Click here to check out a trailer for the documentary!